21 injured after Metro train crashes into car near USC campus

 LOS ANGELES (KABC) —

-A 21-year-old USC film student is in critical condition after a Metro train crashed into his car at the intersection of Exposition Boulevard and Watt Way near the school on Saturday.
+A driver is in grave condition after a Metro train crashed into a car at the intersection of Exposition Boulevard and Watt Way Saturday.

-The driver of a silver 2013 Hyundai Sonata was attempting to make a left turn onto Watt Way and into USC when the eastbound train crashed into the car.
-Authorities initially reported that the train had crashed into two cars.
+The driver of a silver Hyundai was attempting to make a left turn at the intersection when the car collided with the eastbound train.
+Authorities initially reported that two cars had collided with the train.

 Firefighters and paramedics were dispatched to the scene at 10:48 a.m.
-Three train cars were derailed during the crash.
+Two train cars were derailed during the crash.

-The driver, a Navy veteran who served in Iraq and Afghanistan, had to be extracted from the car with the Jaws of Life, said Donald Frazeur, Los Angeles Fire Department assistant chief.
+The driver had to be extracted from the Hyundai with the Jaws of Life, said Donald Frazeur, Los Angeles Fire Department assistant chief.
+Paramedics transported the man to a hospital.

 The investigation is ongoing.